nf-core/sarek/docs/output.md

   - File with information about purity and ploidy
 - `<tumorsample_vs_normalsample>.segments.txt`
   - File with information about copy number segments
-- `.tumour_tumourBAF.txt` and `[TUMORSAMPLE_VS_NORMALSAMPLE].tumour_normalBAF.txt`
+- `<tumorsample_vs_normalsample>.tumour_tumourBAF.txt` and `<tumorsample_vs_normalsample>.tumour_normalBAF.txt`
   - file with beta allele frequencies
-- `[TUMORSAMPLE_VS_NORMALSAMPLE].tumour_tumourLogR.txt` and `[TUMORSAMPLE_VS_NORMALSAMPLE].tumour_normalLogR.txt`
+- `<tumorsample_vs_normalsample>.tumour_tumourLogR.txt` and `<tumorsample_vs_normalsample>.tumour_normalLogR.txt`
   - File with total copy number on a logarithmic scale

-The text file `[TUMORSAMPLE_VS_NORMALSAMPLE].cnvs.txt` contains predictions about copy number state for all the segments.
+The text file `<tumorsample_vs_normalsample>.cnvs.txt` contains predictions about copy number state for all the segments.
 The output is a tab delimited text file with the following columns:

 - _chr_: chromosome number
 - _startpos_: start position of the segment
 - _endpos_: end position of the segment
-- _nMajor_: number of copies of one of the allels (for example the chromosome inherited from the father)
+- _nMajor_: number of copies of one of the allels (for example the chromosome inherited of one parent)
-- _nMinor_: number of copies of the other allele (for example the chromosome inherited of the mother)
+- _nMinor_: number of copies of the other allele (for example the chromosome inherited of the other parent)

-The file `[TUMORSAMPLE].cnvs.txt` contains all segments predicted by ASCAT, both those with normal copy number (nMinor = 1 and nMajor =1) and those corresponding to copy number aberrations.
+The file `<tumorsample_vs_normalsample>.cnvs.txt` contains all segments predicted by ASCAT, both those with normal copy number (nMinor = 1 and nMajor =1) and those corresponding to copy number aberrations.

-For further reading and documentation see the [ASCAT manual](https://www.crick.ac.uk/research/labs/peter-van-loo/software).

 #### CNVKit

 [CNVKit](https://cnvkit.readthedocs.io/en/stable/) is a toolkit to infer and visualize copy number from high-throughput DNA sequencing data.
-It is designed for use with hybrid capture, including both whole-exome and custom target panels, and short-read sequencing platforms such as Illumina and Ion Torrent.
+It is designed for use with hybrid capture, including both whole-exome and custom target panels, and short-read sequencing platforms such as Illumina.
+For further reading and documentation, see the [CNVKit Documentation](https://cnvkit.readthedocs.io/en/stable/plots.html)

-For normal-only or tumor-only samples:
+_For normal or tumor-only samples_:

 **Output directory: `results/variantcalling/<sample>/cnvkit`**

-- `multi_intervals.antitarget.bed`
 - `<sample>.antitargetcoverage.cnn`
+  - File containing coverage information
 - `<sample>.targetcoverage.cnn`
-- `reference.cnn`
+  - File containing coverage information
 - `<sample>-diagram.pdf`
+  - File with plot of copy numbers or segments on chromosomes
 - `<sample>-scatter.png`
+  - File with plot of bin-level log2 coverages and segmentation calls
 - `<sample>.bintest.cns`
-- `multi_intervals.target.bed`
+  - File containing copy number segment information
 - `<sample>.cnr`
+  - File containing copy number ratio information
 - `<sample>.cns`
+  - File containing copy number segment information
 - `<sample>.call.cns`
+  - File containing copy number segment information

-For tumor/normal pairs:
+_For tumor/normal pairs_:

 **Output directory: `results/variantcalling/<tumorsample_vs_normalsample>/cnvkit`**

-multi_intervals.antitarget.bed
-test.paired_end.recalibrated.sorted.antitargetcoverage.cnn
-test.paired_end.recalibrated.sorted.targetcoverage.cnn
-test2.paired_end.recalibrated.sorted.antitargetcoverage.cnn
-test2.paired_end.recalibrated.sorted.bintest.cns
-reference.cnn
-test2.paired_end.recalibrated.sorted-scatter.png
-test2.paired_end.recalibrated.sorted-diagram.pdf
-test2.paired_end.recalibrated.sorted.cnr
-test2.paired_end.recalibrated.sorted.cns
-multi_intervals.target.bed
-test2.paired_end.recalibrated.sorted.targetcoverage.cnn
-test2.paired_end.recalibrated.sorted.call.cns
+- `<normalsample>.antitargetcoverage.cnn`
+  - File containing coverage information
+- `<normalsample>.targetcoverage.cnn`
+  - File containing coverage information
+- `<tumorsample>.antitargetcoverage.cnn`
+  - File containing coverage information
+- `<tumorsample>.bintest.cns`
+  - File containing copy number segment information
+- `<tumorsample>-scatter.png`
+  - File with plot of bin-level log2 coverages and segmentation calls
+- `<tumorsample>-diagram.pdf`
+  - File with plot of copy numbers or segments on chromosomes
+- `<tumorsample>.cnr`
+  - File containing copy number ratio information
+- `<tumorsample>.cns`
+  - File containing copy number segment information
+- `<tumorsample>.targetcoverage.cnn`
+  - File containing coverage information
+- `<tumorsample>.call.cns`
+  - File containing copy number segment information

 #### Control-FREEC

 [Control-FREEC](https://github.com/BoevaLab/FREEC) is a tool for detection of copy-number changes and allelic imbalances (including loss of heterozygoity (LOH)) using deep-sequencing data.
 `Control-FREEC` automatically computes, normalizes, segments copy number and beta allele frequency profiles, then calls copy number alterations and LOH.
-And also detects subclonal gains and losses and evaluate the most likely average ploidy of the sample.
+It also detects subclonal gains and losses and evaluate the most likely average ploidy of the sample.
+For further reading and documentation see the [Control-FREEC Documentation](http://boevalab.inf.ethz.ch/FREEC/tutorial.html).

-For a tumor-only and tumor/normal pair:
+_For a tumor-only and tumor/normal pair_:

-**Output directory: `results/variantcalling/{sample,tumorsample_vs_normalsample}/controlfreec`**
+**Output directory: `results/variantcalling/{tumorsample,tumorsample_vs_normalsample}/controlfreec`**

-- `<tumorsample_vs_normalsample>.config.txt`
+- `config.txt`
   - Configuration file used to run Control-FREEC
+- `<tumorsample>_BAF.png` and `<tumorsample_vs_normalsample>_BAF.png`
+  - Image of BAF plot
+- `<tumorsample>_ratio.log2.png` and `<tumorsample_vs_normalsample>_ratio.log2.png`
+  - Image of ratio log2 plot
+- `<tumorsample>_ratio.png` and `<tumorsample_vs_normalsample>_ratio.png`
+  - Image of ratio plot
+- `<tumorsample>.bed` and `<tumorsample_vs_normalsample>.bed`
+  - translated output to a .BED file (so to view it in the UCSC Genome Browser)
+- `<tumorsample>.circos.txt` and `<tumorsample_vs_normalsample>.circos.txt`
+  - translated output to the Circos format
+- `<tumorsample>.p.value.txt` and `<tumorsample_vs_normalsample>.p.value.txt`
+  - CNV file containing p_values for each call
-- `[TUMORSAMPLE].pileup.gz_CNVs` and `[TUMORSAMPLE].pileup.gz_normal_CNVs`
+- `<tumorsample>_BAF.txt` and `<tumorsample_vs_normalsample>.mpileup.gz_BAF.txt`
+  - file with beta allele frequencies for each possibly heterozygous SNP position
+- `<tumorsample_vs_normalsample>.tumor.mpileup.gz_CNVs`
   - file with coordinates of predicted copy number alterations
+- `<tumorsample>_info.txt` and `<tumorsample_vs_normalsample>.tumor.mpileup.gz_info.txt`
+  - parsable file with information about FREEC run
+- ` <tumorsample>_ratio.BedGraph``<tumorsample_vs_normalsample>.tumor.mpileup.gz_ratio.BedGraph `
+  - file with ratios in BedGraph format for visualization in the UCSC genome browser.
+The file contains tracks for normal copy number, gains and losses, and copy neutral LOH (\*).
-- `[TUMORSAMPLE].pileup.gz_ratio.txt` and `[TUMORSAMPLE].pileup.gz_normal_ratio.txt`
+- `<tumorsample>_ratio.txt` and `<tumorsample_vs_normalsample>.tumor.mpileup.gz_ratio.txt`
   - file with ratios and predicted copy number alterations for each window
-- `[TUMORSAMPLE].pileup.gz_BAF.txt` and `[NORMALSAMPLE].pileup.gz_BAF.txt`
+- `<tumorsample>_sample.cpn` and `<tumorsample_vs_normalsample>.tumor.mpileup.gz_sample.cpn`
+  - files with raw copy number profiles for the tumor sample
+- `<tumorsample_vs_normalsample>.normal.mpileup.gz_control.cpn`
+  - files with raw copy number profiles for the control sample
+- `<GC_profile.<tumorsample>.cpn>`
-  - file with beta allele frequencies for each possibly heterozygous SNP position
+  - file with GC-content profile

-For further reading and documentation see the [Control-FREEC manual](http://boevalab.com/FREEC/tutorial.html).

 ### Microsatellite instability